UdeS-CoBIUS/LSC-ncRNA/README.md

 ## 2. Full reproduction: paper experiments

-Running the full Rfam-scale experiments requires a machine with substantial memory (tens of GB RAM) and fast storage.
+Running the full Rfam-scale experiments requires a machine with substantial memory (tens of GB RAM recommended).
 All experiment entry points live in `experminents_results/paper_exeperiments.py`.
 Enable experiments by editing the `main()` function (uncomment the calls you need) or by importing the module and calling the helpers from a Python session:

 ```python
 from experminents_results.paper_exeperiments import (